Borrowed Bites

 These baked beans can be made in a slow cooker, but because of the difference in cooking environments, they won't develop the same thick texture.
 Instead they often end up more liquidy.
 You can try to prevent that by draping a clean kitchen towel across the crock pot and placing the lid on top of the slow cooker.
 Turn on high for 6-8 hours.

-Tips and tricks
+Tips & tricks

-• The flavor in the canned baked beans and bbq sauce contribute to the overall taste, so choose brands that you like.
+• The flavor in the canned baked beans and BBQ sauce contribute to the overall taste, so choose brands that you like.

 • Place a piece of foil or cookie sheet under the skillet to catch any overflow.